-Maritime transport is a major employer directly, but it is equally important in securing employment e.g. in businesses that supply the sector.
-Technological advances and innovation is on one hand necessary to maintain the existing jobs, but R&D is also a source of job creation - not only direct employment in the sector but also a significant number of indirect jobs.
+Maritime transport is a major direct employer, but it is equally important for securing employment for example in businesses that supply the sector.
+Technological advances and innovation are, on one hand, necessary to maintain existing jobs, and on the other hand, R&D is also a source of job creation - not only direct employment in the sector but also a significant number of indirect jobs.

 However, seaborne trade has been affected by the recent economic downturn.
-The European amount of loaded goods has, nonetheless, remained almost constant since 2006 (approx. 1,100 mt), whereas the amount of unloaded goods fell from approx. 2,100 mt in 2006, to 1,700 mt in 2009 after which small increases were seen.
-Especially, dry cargo dropped during the crises.
-In terms of short sea shipping, the Atlantic area account for approximately 14 % of European totals, which is roughly half of the contribution from North Sea and Mediterranean short shipping, respectively.
+The amount of loaded goods in Europe has, nonetheless, remained almost constant since 2006 (approx. 1,100 mt), whilst the amount of unloaded goods fell from approx. 2,100 mt in 2006 to 1,700 mt in 2009, after which small increases were seen.
+Especially, dry cargo dropped during the crisis.5 In terms of short sea shipping, the Atlantic area accounts for approximately 14 % of the European total, which is roughly half of the contribution from North Sea and Mediterranean short shipping, respectively.6

-Four ports in the Atlantic Member States rank in between the 20 largest cargo ports (short and deep sea freight), and they are relatively small relative to the largest maritime hub in Europe, Rotterdam (see table below).
-Still, marine transportation is dominated by few major ports and shipping companies and a host of smaller ports and Small and Medium Enterprises (SME).
-Economics of scale are very important in logistics and goods concentrate in transportation hubs.
+Four ports in the Atlantic Member States rank amongst the 20 largest cargo ports (short and deep sea freight), and they are relatively small relative to the largest maritime hub in Europe, Rotterdam (see Table 2).
+This said, marine transportation is dominated by few major ports and shipping companies and a host of smaller ports and Small and Medium Enterprises (SME).

-&lt;sup>4 DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
+4 DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
 Maritime Sub-Function Profile Report.
 Short Sea Shipping (1.2)" 2012

-&lt;sup>5 UNCTAD: Review of maritime transport 2011
+5 UNCTAD: Review of maritime transport 2011

-&lt;sup>6 In 2009, Atlantic short sea shipping catered 231 mtonnes out of 1,685 mtonnes of the European short sea shipping sector.
+6 In 2009, Atlantic short sea shipping catered 231 mtonnes out of 1,685 mtonnes of the European short sea shipping sector.
 (DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
 Maritime Sub-Function Profile Report.
 Short Sea Shipping (1.2)" 2012)